-Blue Cross and/or Blue Shield Providers.
-When you obtain covered health care services, the amount you pay, if it is not a flat dollar amount, is usually calculated on the lower of the:
+When you obtain covered health care services through the BlueCard Program outside of California, your co-payment for such services, if it is not a flat dollar amount, is usually calculated on the lower of the:

-- The billed charges for your covered services, or; - The negotiated price that the on-site Blue Cross and/or Blue Shield Licensee ("Host Blue") passes on to the claims administrator.
+- Billed charges for your covered services, or - Negotiated price that the on-site Blue Cross and/or Blue Shield Licensee ("Host Blue") passes on to us.

-Often, this "negotiated price," referred to above, will consist of a simple discount which reflects the actual price paid by the Host Blue.
-But sometimes it is an estimated price that factors in expected settlements, withholds, any other contingent payment arrangements and non-claims transactions with your health care provider or with a specified group of providers.
+Often, the "negotiated price," referred to above, will consist of a simple discount, which reflects the actual price paid by the Host Blue.
+But, sometimes it is an estimated price that factors in expected settlements, withholds, any other contingent payment arrangements and non-claims transactions with your health care provider or with a specified group of providers.
 The negotiated price may also be billed charges reduced to reflect average expected savings with your health care provider or with a specified group of providers.
 If the negotiated price reflects average expected savings, it may result in greater variation (more or less) from the actual price paid than will the estimated price.
 The estimated or average price may be adjusted in the future to correct for over- or underestimation of past prices.
 Regardless of how the negotiated price is determined, the amount you pay is considered a final price.

-Statutes in a small number of states may require the Host Blue to use a basis for calculating members liability for covered services that does not reflect the entire savings realized, or expected to be realized, on a particular claim or to add a surcharge.
-Should any state statutes mandate member liability calculation methods that differ from the usual BlueCard Program method noted above in the second paragraph of this section or require a surcharge, the claims administrator would then calculate your liability for any covered health care services in accordance with the applicable state statute in effect at the time you received your care.
+Statutes in a small number of states may require the Host Blue to use a basis for calculating member liability for covered services that does not reflect the entire savings realized, or expected to be realized, on a particular claim or to add a surcharge.
+Should any state statutes mandate member liability calculation methods that differ from the usual BlueCard Program method noted above in the second paragraph of this section, or require a surcharge, the claims administrator would then calculate your co-payment for any covered health care services using the methods outlined by the applicable state statute in effect at the time you received your care.